pcodex/codeforces800/.github/pull_request_template.md

 Add references, wikis, webpages which will help in understanding your solution/algorithm

 ### CHECKLIST
-- [ ] DOES THE CODE COMPILE ON WINDOWS?
+- [ ] CODE COMPILES ON WINDOWS
+- [ ] REMOVED PLATFORM SPECIFIC CODE
-- [ ] IS THE CODE ADEQUATELY COMMENTED?
+- [ ] CODE ADEQUATELY COMMENTED
+- [ ] ADDED THE LINK TO THE ORIGINAL PROBLEM IN THE SOURCE FILE
+- [ ] ADDED TESTS
-- [ ] DO TESTS ADDED IN YOUR CODE PASS?
+- [ ] ALL TESTS ADDED IN YOUR CODE PASS